FAQs about the Kundiman Retreat:

 Q: Can I apply in both genres?

-A: Yes, you may apply in both poetry and fiction but should submit a separate application for each genre.
+A: Yes, you may apply in both poetry and fiction, but you must submit a separate application and application fee for each genre.

 Q: I'm a creative nonfiction writer.
 Can I apply to the Retreat?